RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD72720/README.md

 downstreamunstable: false
 ---

-# ROHM Power Management IC BD72720
+# ROHM Power Management IC BD72720 and BD73900

 The ROHM BD72720 is a Power Management IC which can be controlled using I2C.
 Features integrated in the PMIC include:
 10 BUCK regulators and 11 LDOs.